 As a graduate assistant, an M.S. student generally works 13 hours a week (1/3 time) and earns a stipend of $1270 per month.
 Georgia Tech tuition for Graduate Assistants is waived; however, students are required to pay all Georgia Tech Mandatory Student Fees.
 More information about Mandatory Student Fees may be found at the Georgia Tech Office of The Bursar website.
 Students working as graduate assistants must register with the Georgia Tech Payroll department as university employees.
 Graduate assistants are paid once per month beginning with the month of employment.
 The School of Literature, Media, and Communication (which houses the DM graduate program) offers a limited number of graduate research and teaching assistantships.
 Additional graduate assistantships may be available from other academic units or research centers.

-All Ph.D. students are guaranteed funding in the form of a Graduate Teaching Assistant (GTA) or Graduate Research Assistant (GRA).
+Full-time Ph.D. students in good academic standing are provided funding in the form of a Graduate Teaching Assistant (GTA) or Graduate Research Assistant (GRA) for up to four years.
 Occasionally, we have faculty that may have funding, and applicants can be considered for specific opportunities outside of the general financing the department guarantees.
-As a GTA/GRA, Ph.D. students work 20 hours a week and earns a stipend of $2130 per month.
-Georgia Tech tuition for GRAs & GTAs is waived; however, students are required to pay all Georgia Tech Mandatory Student Fees plus $25.00.
+As a GTA/GRA, Ph.D. students work 20 hours a week and earn a stipend of $2173 per month.
+Georgia Tech tuition for GRAs & GTAs is waived; however, students are required to pay all Georgia Tech Mandatory Student Fees plus a $25.00 matriculation fee.
 More information about Mandatory Student Fees may be found at the Georgia Tech Office of The Bursar website.
+Additional information about Graduate Assistantships, fellowships, loans, and off-campus employment options is available on the Office of Graduate Studies site.

 U.S. citizens and permanent residents wishing to apply for federal and state education loans should contact the Office of Student Financial Planning and Services to obtain the necessary forms.
 Graduate Students applying for loans must complete the loan application process by April 15 of the prior academic year.